programinglive/hris/README.md

 4. Add employees and manage their information
 5. Configure attendance settings and other HR policies

+## Company Registration Wizard

+The Company Registration Wizard is a step-by-step process that guides administrators through setting up their organization in HRIS Project.
+This wizard is essential for new installations and ensures that all necessary company information is properly configured before users can access the system.

+### Registration Process

+1. **Company Information**
+   - Enter basic company details
+   - Set up primary company information
+   - Configure company contact information
+   - Upload company logo (optional)

+2. **Administrator Setup**
+   - Create the first admin user
+   - Set up admin credentials
+   - Assign initial roles and permissions

+3. **Basic Configuration**
+   - Set up initial departments
+   - Configure work schedules
+   - Set up default settings

+### Accessing the Registration Wizard

+- The wizard is automatically triggered when no companies exist in the system
+- Users attempting to access any authentication routes (login, register) will be redirected to the wizard
+- The wizard must be completed before any other functionality can be accessed

+### Security Features

+- All registration data is validated before submission
+- Password requirements are enforced for admin accounts
+- Company information is validated against existing records
+- Session-based security to prevent unauthorized access

 ### Building for production

 ```bash